 1970s Vienna split-level Andre and shortcomings were even more ob-Katy Hollis purchased in 2005.
 With more than 3,200 square feet of living space that included four Mindy Mitchell, the Certified Agbedrooms, three bathrooms and a ing-In-Place Specialist at Sun Delarge family room, most would sign Remodeling Katy Hollis called consider the house sufficient - in to talk over some ideas. even enviable - as the primary home for a family of four.

 pre-teen boys.

 Still, the structure's two-level cally support priorities." main block seemed to have capacfloor: a home office.

-for changes that had prompted the Hollis' to buy the house in the first place.
+Hollis' to buy the house in the first place.

 BEFORE: Kitchen